TheElderMindseeker/IUEiffelReporter/README.md

 ### Run

 Press "Run" button to start the application.
 The application web interface is now available on `localhost/`; the user interface, report form is availabale on `localhost/form` and administative interface is available on `localhost/admin`

-### Some other information

-Feature of editing of reports does not work.
-This feature has Conditional \(C\) importance parameter, and will be implemented in next version.

 ### Contacts